Par Forestry III LP

 Par has appointed its longstanding partner in commercial forestry, Scottish Woodlands, as Forestry Advisor and Manager, with the mandate to assist in acquisition diligence, management and, ultimately, disposal of the Fund’s commercial forestry assets.

-The fund's Investment Committee will consist of four individuals: Paul Atkinson, Founding Partner of Par, who has overall responsibility for Par’s forestry investment activities; Dave Robertson, Investment and Business Development Director of Scottish Woodlands, who has over 30 years of experience in the forestry industry and will serve as the Fund’s point of contact at Scottish Woodlands; Tom Croy, Investment Manager at Par, and Pauline Cassie, Investment Relations Director at Par.
+The fund's Investment Committee consists of four individuals: Paul Atkinson, Founding Partner of Par, who has overall responsibility for Par’s forestry investment activities; Dave Robertson, Investment and Business Development Director of Scottish Woodlands, who has over 30 years of experience in the forestry industry and will serve as the Fund’s point of contact at Scottish Woodlands; Tom Croy, Investment Manager at Par, and Pauline Cassie, Investment Relations Director at Par.

 The Partnership expects to build a portfolio of plantations that provide a blend of different ages of trees.
 It is expected that the majority of the acquired plantations will be sold with standing timber, so only a minority of returns is expected to be accrued from felled timber and related products.
 Any potential returns will therefore be skewed towards capital growth, rather than income distributions.